main-logo

 The Home Addition Process: From Idea to Move-In

-A home addition begins with planning: define purpose, size, budget and site constraints, then create schematic designs.
+A home addition begins with planning: define purpose, size, and site constraints, then create schematic designs.
 Choose materials and fixtures for durability and lead time, and hire experienced designers or contractors.
 Obtain building, plumbing, electrical and HVAC permits before work starts.
-Prepare site and foundation, frame and roof the structure, and complete utility rough‑ins […]
+Prepare site and foundation, frame and roof the structure, and complete utility rough‑ins with […]

 Read More